-Purchased capital assets and assets acquired under capital lease are recorded at cost.
+Purchased capital assets, other than minor equipment, are recorded at cost.
 Minor equipment replacements are expensed in the year of replacement.
 Construction in progress comprises construction, development costs and interest capitalized during the construction period.
+Assets acquired under capital leases are initially recorded at the present value of future minimum lease payments and amortized over the estimated life of the assets.